dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 The fields on the General page for our ``<reversi-board>`` value tell us that it is an instance of type ``<reversi-board>`` and that it has two slots.
-The third field, Source, is labeled “n/a” for “not applicable“.
+The third field, Source, is labeled "n/a" for "not applicable".
 The Source field shows a source file name for anything the compiler saw during compilation, such as a definition.
 We are browsing an instance, not a compiler record, so it is not relevant to associate the instance